codeminus/framework/codeminus/app-skeleton/assets/js/README.md

-Your application javascript go on this folder
+Your application javascript goes on this folder